chrisberry321/codereview3.25/README.md

 ## Technologies Used

-This page focuses on the use of an _API_. _Node_ is used to build write and minifyScripts, also allowing for jsHint. _Bower_ is a package manager that imports _SCSS_ and writes it to the css file.
+This page focuses on the use of an _Angular2_. _TypeScript_ is used to help write cleaner JavaScript. _Bower_ is a package manager that imports _SCSS_ and writes it to the css file.

 ### License